ngasaraphael/myFlix-client/README.md

 ## Features
-View a list of all moves
+View a list of all moves.
-Filter list by name (through a text input)
+Filter list by name
-See details for each move
+See details for each move.
-See details about a style
-See details about a source
-Allow new users to register
+Allow new users to register.
-Allow users to update their user info (username, password, email, date of birth) Allow users to add a move to their list of favorites/projects Allow users to remove a move from their list of favorites Allow existing users to deregister
+Allow users to update their user info
+Allow existing users to deregister.
 ## Tech Stack
 Javascript.
 HTML